Australian Meat Safety

 Quality assurance and meat safety begins with Cattlecare and Flockcare, farm-based quality assurance programs that follow HACCP principles to avoid contamination problems.
 Accredited sheep producers must monitor and record the use of chemicals, ensure stock identification and adhere to traceback procedures.

 All Australian processing plants are required to operate under an Australian standard that mandates the use of HACCP in their meat safety programs.
 Export processing plants must adhere to Standard Operating Procedures (SOPs).
 Processing facilities have HACCP-based programs that fully comply with USDA’s regulations, including those for pathogen reduction, sanitation and food safety.
-These are audited by the Australian Quarantine and Inspection Service (AQIS) and the U.S. Food Safety Inspection Service (FSIS).
+These are audited by the Australian Department of Agriculture and the U.S. Food Safety Inspection Service (FSIS).

 All Australian Red Meat is clearly labeled for product traceback.
 Vital information, such as the Australian health inspection stamp, processor establishment numbers and date of packaging, is identified on all boxes.
 Traceback systems allow communication through the chain both ways—identifying problems and rewarding excellence.

 The Australian Department of Agriculture has a National Residue Survey which ensures product is tested for pesticides, chemical residues, antibiotics and hormonal growth promotants, as well as a microbiological testing program that ensures product meets FSIS, Canadian Food Inspection Agency (CFIA) and Secretaria de Agricultura, Ganaderia, Desarrollo Rural, Pesca y Alimentacion (SAGARPA) meat safety pathogen requirements.